Crystallize logo

-Nasdaq’s prediction that 95% of ALL purchases will be done online through eCommerce by 2040 should not come as a surprise.
-Even today, you either have an eCommerce store or you don’t exist.
-What’s surprisingly difficult is trying to keep your ecommerce up-to-date with the modern trends and frameworks that pop up every now and then.
+Nasdaq’s prediction that 95% of all purchases will be made online through eCommerce by 2040 should not be surprising.
+Even today, you either have an eCommerce store or don’t exist.
+What’s surprisingly challenging is keeping the technology at the core of your online store up to date with the modern trends and frameworks that emerge regularly.

-With Crystallize being at the forefront of modern tech, we know we can help you navigate the murky waters of web development to end up with the best possible outcome/technology for your use case.
+With Crystallize at the forefront of modern tech, we know we can help you navigate the murky waters of e-commerce web development and achieve the best possible outcome/technology for your use case.

 Determine Your eCommerce Business Model

-When we talk about types of eCommerce business models, there are five general ones most recognize today:
+We'll cover this quickly here; see the post on eCommerce business models for a more thorough explanation.
+When we talk about types of eCommerce business models, there are five general ones most recognized today:

 Business-to-Consumer (B2C)